 Instinet, LLC ("Instinet" or the "Company") is an electronic agency focused securities broker which offers sales trading support, sophisticated trading tools and advanced technology to institutional clients and broker-dealers for the execution of securities orders in global market centers or with other clients.
 The Company offers commission management services.
-The Company also offers market research services to its clients and non-Instinet affiliates.
+The Company offered market research services to its clients and non-Instinet affiliates prior to discontinuing this service in July 2020.
 Instinet settles and clears transactions with clients at prime brokers and custodian banks, but does not offer prime brokerage or custody services.
 The Company operates as a single operating segment.